Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 15.0:
+Changes for version 16.0:

-This release incorporates a number of improvements.
-Now the complete GTK+ 3 portion of the theme is defined in the 'gtk-3.0/gtk.css' file, thereby doing away with separate image files.
-A problem with the color-chooser's selected color not showing through the overlay has been fixed.
-Various other improvements have also been made.
+This release implements a clean-up of the code, with a few minor visual improvements.

 Keep in mind that since version 13.0, the GTK+ 3 portion of the theme has been revised and is much improved.